-Ira Gottlieb practices in the areas of environmental law, natural resource damages (“NRD”), insurance coverage on behalf of policyholders, commercial and intellectual property litigation.
-He is the Practice Group Leader of the firm’s Environment & Energy Practice Group.
-As described in Chambers USA 2010, Mr. Gottlieb is "one of the team's most strategic thinkers; not only can he develop a sound legal strategy, but he is skilled at assigning the most appropriate resources."
-Mr. Gottlieb brings together a wealth of experience from litigating and trying cases, and from his time with the EPA, to effectively assist clients with practical solutions to complex problems.
+Ira Gottlieb practices in the areas of environmental and energy law, natural resource damages ("NRD"), insurance coverage on behalf of policyholders and commercial litigation.
+He is a member of McCarter’s Executive Committee and the Practice Group Leader of the firm’s Environment & Energy Practice Group.
+Mr. Gottlieb brings together a wealth of experience from litigating and trying cases, and from his time with the EPA, to assist clients with practical solutions to complex problems.
+Chambers USA 2014 reports that Mr. Gottlieb "is always very responsive and knowledgeable, and provides great insight into the legal, technical and political nature of environmental issues."
+In previous Chambers reviews, clients praised Mr. Gottlieb for "efficiently solving problems," that he "flawlessly comes up with brilliant strategy," and for "his skill at assigning the most appropriate resources" to effectively handle matters.

 Mr. Gottlieb’s insurance coverage practice involves an array of litigation and counseling in multi-state environmental and toxic tort cases as well as for claims relating to products liability, business interruption, employers' liability, workers compensation issues, Directors and Officers and Errors and Omissions coverage.

-Presently, Mr. Gottlieb is part of a litigation team pursuing insurers for recovery of damages to an oil platform in the North Sea.
-He is also lead trial counsel in a D&O coverage action seeking to recover losses arising from wrongful currency trading.
-Mr. Gottlieb also litigates commercial and intellectual property cases concerning disputes ranging from failed transactions to real estate matters.
-In connection with intellectual property litigation, Mr. Gottlieb is involved in actions concerning flash memory technology including licensing disputes.
+Mr. Gottlieb was part of a litigation team pursuing insurers in New York State Court for recovery of damages to an oil platform in the North Sea.
+He was lead trial counsel in a D&O coverage action seeking to recover losses arising from wrongful currency trading.
+Mr. Gottlieb has also litigated and tried commercial property cases concerning disputes over failed real estate transactions.
+In connection with intellectual property litigation, Mr. Gottlieb is involved in several actions concerning flash memory technology including licensing disputes and recently concluded a lengthy trial in California concerning licensing issues.

 Prior to joining McCarter, Mr. Gottlieb served as an Assistant Regional Counsel for the United States Environmental Protection Agency, Region III.
 During his tenure with USEPA, Mr. Gottlieb worked with remedial project managers, on-scene coordinators and other agency staff, as well as the US Department of Justice, US Department of Interior, USACE and various state environmental protection agencies.
 He acted as lead counsel for USEPA on a number of substantial Superfund Sites, including serving as the lead attorney for USEPA, Region III, in US v.
 Occidental Chemical, 200 F.3d 143 (3d Cir.
 1999), a landmark decision related to the validity of USEPA "Participate and Cooperate" UAOs under CERCLA § 106.
 While at USEPA, Mr. Gottlieb received the Federal Executive Board gold medal for Excellence in Government and a bronze medal in recognition of his outstanding public service and achievements.